roq-trading/roq-cpp-samples/README.md

 	# install the trading api
 	conda install -y quinclas-tradingapi

-	# [optional] we're going to need some tools to build from source
+	# THIS STEP IS OPTIONAL (see comment under the section about Ubuntu)
+	# install the build toolchain (so we can build from source)
 	conda install -y autoconf automake libtool pkgconfig gcc_linux-64

 Compile the examples project.